jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

 ### 25A COVID-19 business debt hibernation may apply
 [Repealed]

-### 26 Dissolution by Registrar
+### 26 Removal by Registrar
-(1) The Registrar may make a declaration (a declaration of dissolution) that a board is dissolved, if the Registrar is satisfied that the board—
-  (a) is no longer carrying on its operations; or
+(1) The Registrar may remove a board from the register if the Registrar is satisfied that the board— (a) is no longer carrying on its operations; or
   (b) has been registered because of a mistake of fact or law.
-(2) The Registrar must ensure that, as soon as practicable after it is made, the declaration of dissolution is— (a) recorded in the register; and
+(2) The Registrar must—
+  (a) record the removal in the register; and
-  (b) published—
+  (b) publish notice of the removal—
     (i) in the Gazette; and
-    (ii) on an Internet site maintained by, or on behalf of, the Registrar, at all reasonable times, for a period of not less than 20 working days.
+    (ii) on an internet site maintained by, or on behalf of, the Registrar, at all reasonable times, for a period of not less than 20 working days.
-(3) A society is dissolved at the time the declaration of dissolution is recorded in the register, with effect from the date of the declaration.
+(3) The board is removed at the time the removal is recorded in the register.

-(4) If the Registrar is satisfied that a declaration of dissolution was made in error and should be revoked, the Registrar may make a declaration (a declaration of revocation) that the declaration of dissolution is revoked.
+### 26AA Restoration to register
+(1) The Registrar may restore a board to the register if the Registrar is satisfied that a removal under section 26 was made in error.
+(2) The Registrar must—
-(5) The Registrar must ensure that, as soon as practicable after it is made, the declaration of revocation is— (a) recorded in the register; and
+  (a) record the restoration in the register; and
-  (b) published—
+  (b) publish notice of the restoration—
     (i) in the Gazette; and
-    (ii) on an Internet site maintained by, or on behalf of, the Registrar, at all reasonable times, for a period of not less than 20 working days.
+    (ii) on an internet site maintained by, or on behalf of, the Registrar, at all reasonable times, for a period of not less than 20 working days.
-(6) At the time the declaration of revocation is recorded in the register the society is revived, as if no dissolution had taken place, with effect from the time that the society was dissolved.
+(3) The board is restored at the time the restoration is recorded in the register, as if no removal had taken place, with effect from the time that the board was removed.

 ### 26A Registrar may inquire whether board still carrying on operations
 (1) It is sufficient to satisfy the Registrar, for the purposes of section 26(1), that a board is no longer carrying on its operations if—